Sarailidis/Interactive-Decision-Trees/README.md

 2. iDTGUIfun (python module) which incorporates the functions and classes defined in iDT into widgets to create user interfaces that support the experts in their interactions with the DT.
 3. The two python modules are used in a Jupyter Lab notebook which is the Graphical User Interface for Interactive Construction and analysis of Decision Trees (DT).

-Moreover, there are three workflows (datasets ara also provided in the workflows folders) for anyone who wants to get familiar with the toolbox.
+Moreover, there are three workflows (datasets are also provided in the workflows folders) for anyone who wants to get familiar with the toolbox.

 # Getting Started

 It is highly recommended to install the Anaconda Navigator (https://www.anaconda.com/products/individual-b) before proceeding with the installation of this package.

 The python modules and Jupyter Lab notebook require certain packages (and versions) to be installed in order to run.
-Therefore, it is advised to install the package in a new virtual envrionment.
+Therefore, it is advised to install the package in a new virtual environment.
 Below there are guidelines to create a new virtual environment and install the package there.

+__Note:__ Depending on the computer the creation of the virtual environment and the installation of the package may take a while to complete!

 ## How to install